dondi/GRNsight/database/README.md

 1. Installing PostgreSQL on your computer
     - MacOS and Windows can follow these instructions on how to install postgreSQL.
         - Install the software at this [link](https://www.postgresql.org/download/)
+        - Windows users: when prompted for a password at the end of the installation process, save this password.
+It is the password for the postgres user
         - Initialize the database
            - If your terminal emits a message that looks like `initdb --locale=C -E UTF-8 location-of-cluster` from Step 1B, then your installer has initialized a database for you.
            - Open the terminal and type the command `initdb --locale=C -E UTF-8 location-of-cluster`